GenAI-Gurus/phronesis/backend/README.md

 A modular, expandable, and AI-friendly backend for the Phronesis platform, built with FastAPI and structured for maintainability and future growth.

+For backend folder structure and conventions, see [STRUCTURE.md](./STRUCTURE.md).

+For full architecture and requirements, see [../specification.md](../specification.md).

 ---

 ## Decision Chat Endpoints (MVP)\n\n## Future-Self Simulator API